roysoumya/roysoumya.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Our tutorial proposal "Building Trustworthy AI Models for Medicine: From Theory to Applications" has been accepted at the 18th ACM International Conference on Web Search and Data Mining (WSDM 2025), an A* conference, to be held in Germany (https://www.wsdm-conference.org/2025/)
+Our tutorial proposal "Building Trustworthy AI Models for Medicine: From Theory to Applications" has been accepted at the 18th ACM International Conference on Web Search and Data Mining (WSDM 2025), to be held in Germany (https://www.wsdm-conference.org/2025/)